ticoaisha/version_control/readme.md

 Git is the most popular distributed version control system, providing a decentralized approach to managing repositories.
 Unlike centralized systems, Git allows each user to work independently with a complete repository copy.
 Developers can create branches, commit changes, and merge them back into the main codebase after review.

-Besides understanding the importance of the version control, and Git itself,there are some main concepts that cloud engineers should grasp:
+Besides understanding the importance of the version control, and Git itself, there are some main concepts that cloud engineers should grasp:
 * Repository is a a database storing the complete history of project files and revisions.
 There are two types of the repositories:
     * Local: a git repository on your machine.
     * Remote: a shared repository (e.g., on GitHub, GitLab, or Bitbucket) that teams collaborate on.